 Clever safety systems

 To help reduce road trauma, we independently reviewed a wide range of heavy vehicle crash avoidance and harm minimising technologies.
-Some of the safety systems featured in our updated Safety Technologies for Heavy Vehicles and Combinations (PDF, 1.53Mb) include reverse autonomous emergency braking, anti jack-knife braking, rollover side curtain airbags, tipper safety systems and special wide-angle lenses on windows.
+Some of the safety systems featured in our updated Safety Technologies for Heavy Vehicles and Combinations include reverse autonomous emergency braking, anti jack-knife braking, rollover side curtain airbags, tipper safety systems and special wide-angle lenses on windows.